 ii) A quorum must be present throughout any of the Executive Committee meetings for any action to take place.
 A quorum is a simple majority.

-The Board of Directors may, by resolution adopted by a majority of the Directors in office, establish committees, each of which shall be overseen by the Board of Directors.
+The Board of Directors may, by resolution adopted by a majority of the Directors in office, establish committees, each of which shall consist of one or more Directors of the Corporation, and any number of non-Directors, if desired.
 Such committees shall have and exercise only the power and authority specifically prescribed and granted by the Board of Directors in the resolutions establishing them.
 No committee, including the Executive Committee, shall have the power and authority to:

 a) Fill vacancies in the Board of Directors;